kunhwiko/concepts/systems/Kubernetes/4-network.md

 ##### NodePort vs Load Balancer
 ```
 Things to know
-   a) Nodes have publicly accessible IPs
+   a) nodes have publicly accessible IPs
-   b) NodePorts will open the same port number on all Nodes
+   b) nodeports will open the same port number on all nodes
-   c) <NodeIP>:<NodePort> will convert requests to <ClusterIP>:<Port>
+   c) <node-ip>:<node-port> will convert requests to <clusterIP>:<port>

 Limitations of NodePorts
    a) only exposes a single service per port
-   b) must maintain and know the NodeIP of the Node you're looking for, which is difficult when many Nodes exist / crash
+   b) must maintain and know the IP of the node you're looking for, which is difficult when many nodes exist / crash

 Pros of Load Balancers
-   a) only need to know the IP address of the Load Balancer
+   a) only need to know the IP address of the load balancer
-   b) transfers request of <LB IP>:<Port> to appropriate <NodeIP>:<NodePort>
+   b) transfers request of <loadbalancer-ip>:<port> to appropriate <node-ip>:<node-port>
    c) ability to open multiple ports and protocols per service
 ```

 ##### Load Balancer vs Ingress
 ```
 Limitations of Load Balancers
-   a) one service is exposed per LoadBalancer, and with multiple services, this costs a lot of overhead
+   a) one service is exposed per load balancer, and with multiple services, this costs a lot of overhead

 Ingress Components
-   a) Load Balancer: performs the actual routing
+   a) Load Balancer      : performs the actual routing
-   b) Ingress Controller: enables controlled routing based on a set of predefined rules
+   b) Ingress Controller : enables controlled routing based on a set of predefined rules

 Pros of Ingress
    a) enable routing to multiple services with a single load balancer